-Figure 5: The Territoriality of the Tapline
+Figure 5: Territorialities of the Tapline

 A cross-border infrastructure neither simply exists in a given territory nor does it erode the significance of territoriality.
 Redrawing flows, an infrastructure re-produces territorial configurations and harnesses social processes in a new geography of places and relations.
 Its deployment organizes space, exercises power over a geography, and materializes a territory through which different actors subsequently negotiate their stakes and interests.
-From this perspective, territory is understood as a constitutive dimension and stake of contestation, one that is being reordered rather than eroded.
-17
+From this perspective, territory is understood as a constitutive dimension and stake of contestation, one that is being reordered rather than eroded.14 area of concession by reinforcing the authority of the nation-state.

-In the "Second Contradiction of Capitalism," Marx identifies production conditions which capital cannot produce for itself, and whereby the state mediates, and hence politicizes, conflicts around these conditions in an effort at maintaining capitalist accumulation.
-The oil industry is territorial; it has seldom sought to reinforce its area of concession by reinforcing the authority of the nation-state.
 If the sovereignty of the state and its relation to its population finds its spatial form in territory, the deployment of private territorialities requires the interference of the state to legitimatize its operations in relation to the land and populations.
 However, to say that global capitalism and the state need and reinforce each other on some fronts does not imply that they are in consensus over all operations or to ignore disaccords between visions of the state and visions of the oil company.
 What the "space of flows" overlooks as well is the geographical contradiction of globalization between integration and fragmentation, between opening up borders for international trade and creating zones of exceptions and differentiated sovereignties unevenly integrated into the structures of state power.